 Memories of the angry March

-As sister Rose approached the class we shunted back to our desks and sat propped up as the most attentive bunch of students sister Rose was so proud of.
-As she entered her face had disturbance written allover.
+As Sister Rose approached the class we shunted back to our desks and sat propped up as the most attentive bunch of students sister Rose was so proud of.
+As she entered her face had disturbance written all over.
 We were awaiting her announcement.
-She took in a deep breath and told us to pack our bags and go home, Yahya Khan had dissolved the assembly due on the 3rd of March, and there would be no classes till further announcement.
+She took in a deep breath and told us to pack our bags and go home, Yahya Khan had dissolved the assembly due on March 3, and there would be no classes till further announcement.
 No classes?
 We were too happy and intrigued at the same time.
 Many students rushed to the office room to call home for the car while we marched to the front gate to hop on a scooter or baby taxi as they were fondly called.
 We were too chirpy with the prospect of a vacation to fathom the impending consequences hovering in the street at that moment.

 No sooner our commuter had turned the corner we saw hundreds of people with bamboo sticks in hand proceeding, chanting slogans 'Down with Yahya Khan and Bhutto' and so on as the taxi inched its way out.
 There were many more such processions as we moved towards home.

-Since 1st of March every single being had one destination in mind, Dhanmondi road 32, Sheikh Mujib's house.
-Any answer sought, go to Sheikh, such was his popularity.
-He had announced a general meeting on the 3rd of March at the Paltan Maidan that was renowned for political rallies.
+Since March 1, every single being had one destination in mind, Dhanmondi road 32, Bangabandhu's house.
+Any answer sought, go to Sheikh Mujib, such was his popularity.
+He had announced a general meeting on March 3 at the Paltan Maidan that was renowned for political rallies.
 That field could be clearly seen from our veranda and we used to take our binoculars to distinguish the speakers at the podium.
 We did the same on that day where Sheikh Mujib gave strict orders to observe restrain and treat non Bengalis as equal.
 Along with it he announced the date of his final speech where he would give directives to the people what was to be done next on the 7th of March at the racecourse maidan.

 The surging tide